LegendDuoKeeper/Pokermon-Ext/README.md

 Last but not least, we have the problem child, my best effort to introduce Negative playing cards without having it become clearly the most broken thing in the mod:

   - As mentioned, this idea started from me trying to tastefully implement Negative playing cards.
-I tried to think throw what I would have to do to keep them in the balance before I picked a Pokemon to attach it to, but eventually landed on Giratina.
+I tried to think through what I would have to do to keep Negative cards balanced before I picked a Pokemon to attach them to, but eventually landed on Giratina.
 A reoccuring source of Negative cards on a Joker is pretty much out of the question, which led me to looking for a one time effect to spawn/convert a limited number of Negative cards.

     Selling Giratina to make a voucher for this effect was the first thing I came up with, and to this point I haven't thought of anything better that also checks the rest of